StrikingLoo/strikingloo.github.io/wiki/alberta-plan-ai-research.md

 are updated by learning processes operating in the foreground using the most recent events together with short-term credit-assignment memories such as eligibility traces.

+## Roadmap for AI Research

+They propose a 12 step roadmap that should not be taken too rigidly.

+The steps progress from the development of novel algorithms for core abilities (for representation, prediction, planning, and control) toward the combination of those algorithms to produce complete prototype systems for continual, model-based AI.
+An eternal dilemma in AI is that of “the parts and the whole.”
+A complete AI system cannot be built until effective algorithms for the core abilities exist, but exactly which core abilities are required cannot be known until a complete system has been assembled.
+To solve this chicken-and-egg problem, we must work on both chickens and eggs, systems and component algorithms, parts and wholes, in parallel.
+The result is imperfect, with wasted effort, but probably unavoidably so.